The Escarpment, S. Afr.

 Aragonite formations found inside the Sudwala Caves in the “Great Eastern Escarpment” South Africa 2023.

 As mentioned, the predominant rock in the area is dolomite which formed in the bed of a shallow sea 2.5 billion years ago.
-[Dolomite, (a variety of limestone), consisting mainly of calcium-magnesium carbonate (CaMg(CO3)2).
+[Dolomite, (a variety of limestone), consists mainly of calcium-magnesium carbonate (CaMg(CO3)2).
 Another name for this is ‘dolostone’].
 The Sudwala Caves, aragonite crystal chambers were about 2 km from the cave entrance and were formed about 450 million years ago, while the caves were still filled with water and remained undisturbed for millions of years.
 Around 400 million years ago due to movements in the earth’s crust, the ancient sea-beds were tilted, and the sea water swept away.
 The main section of the Sudwala Caves was created by slightly acidic groundwater, seeping down, and dissolving the dolomite to form cavities beneath the water table.
 Around 250 million years ago, the water table dropped and the caves became air-filled in which stalactites and stalagmites could form.

 The elephant skin of dolomite in the Sudwala Caves in South Africa 2023